dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/wpf-security-strategy-security-engineering.md

 ### Testing Techniques

- [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] uses a variety of security testing techniques that include:
+ WPF uses a variety of security testing techniques that include:

 - **Whitebox Testing**: Testers view source code, and then build exploit tests.

 - **Blackbox Testing**: Testers try to find security exploits by examining the API and features, and then try to attack the product.

 - **Regressing Security Issues from other Products**: Where relevant, security issues from related products are tested.
-For example, appropriate variants of approximately sixty security issues for Internet Explorer have been identified and tried for their applicability to [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)].
+For example, appropriate variants of approximately sixty security issues for Internet Explorer have been identified and tried for their applicability to WPF.

 - **Tools-Based Penetration Testing through File Fuzzing**: File fuzzing is the exploitation of a file reader's input range through a variety of inputs.
-One example in [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] where this technique is used is to check for failure in image decoding code.
+One example in WPF where this technique is used is to check for failure in image decoding code.

 <a name="critical_code"></a>

 ### Critical Code Management

- For XAML browser applications (XBAPs), [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] builds a security sandbox by using .NET Framework support for marking and tracking security-critical code that elevates privileges (see **Security-Critical Methodology** in [WPF Security Strategy - Platform Security](wpf-security-strategy-platform-security.md)).
+ For XAML browser applications (XBAPs), WPF builds a security sandbox by using .NET Framework support for marking and tracking security-critical code that elevates privileges (see **Security-Critical Methodology** in [WPF Security Strategy - Platform Security](wpf-security-strategy-platform-security.md)).
 Given the high security quality requirements on security critical code, such code receives an additional level of source management control and security audit.
-Approximately 5% to 10% of [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] consists of security-critical code, which is reviewed by a dedicated reviewing team.
+Approximately 5% to 10% of WPF consists of security-critical code, which is reviewed by a dedicated reviewing team.
 The source code and check-in process is managed by tracking security critical code and mapping each critical entity (i.e. a method that contains critical code) to its sign off state.
 The sign off state includes the names of one or more reviewers.
-Each daily build of [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] compares the critical code to that in previous builds to check for unapproved changes.
+Each daily build of WPF compares the critical code to that in previous builds to check for unapproved changes.
 If an engineer modifies critical code without approval from the reviewing team, it is identified and fixed immediately.
-This process enables the application and maintenance of an especially high level of scrutiny over [!INCLUDE[TLA2#tla_winclient](../../includes/tla2sharptla-winclient-md.md)] sandbox code.
+This process enables the application and maintenance of an especially high level of scrutiny over WPF sandbox code.

 ## See also